garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-laravel.md

 ---
 title: "File Uploads Laravel"
-description: "Set-up the ability to upload a users avatar to Digital Ocean Spaces, using the Flysystem in Laravel."
+description: "Set up the ability to upload a users avatar to Digital Ocean Spaces, using the Flysystem in Laravel."
 position: 10
 category: "File Uploads"
 menuTitle: "File Uploads Laravel"